 The game is playable, but people don’t understand how to play.

 HACK: It can be a difficult concept for young people to grasp, but the inclusion of instructions—or tutorial stages—is a vital part of coding games.
 At Impact Gamers we often add written instructions into the game ourselves.
-You may need to ‘choose to lose’ and do that.

 Make sure you regularly save your game and, once done, show it to as many people as you can!
 Be proud of every creation—it’s all part of the learning process.